SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Once the safety team has determined the level of risk, safety professionals will need to determine how to control the identified risk.
 In order to understand the risk, the safety professionals must be subject matter experts and have expertise in the type of affected operations.
 For example, a safety manager with flight ops experience may not always understand the risks associated with maintenance-related issues.
 In this case, safety committees should be created for more complex operations.

 Safety committees are more effective at evaluating risk and determining the most appropriate corrective/preventive actions.
-Their proposed corrective/preventive actions will be based on the risk's severity and the likelihood of recurrence.
+Their proposed corrective/preventive actions will be based on the severity of the risk and the likelihood of recurrence.
 Their objective is to mitigate risk to as low as reasonably practical (ALARP).

 Safety professionals will often brainstorm various alternatives and perform a cost/benefit analysis when necessary.
 Safety action plans with the highest utility and the lowest cost are naturally the most attractive.